shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 gl.bindBufferBase(gl.UNIFORM_BUFFER, 2, uniformPerSceneBuffer);
 ```

-The first thing that may confuse you is the layout standard (We will focus on std140 here).
+The first thing that may confuse you is the layout standard (we will focus on std140 here).
 You can always find the
 details in [OpenGL ES 3.00 Spec](https://www.khronos.org/registry/gles/specs/3.0/es_spec_3.0.0.pdf) Page 68.

-One thing that I really want to get your notice is
+One thing that I really want you to notice is:

 >when the data member is a three-component vector with components consuming N
 basic machine units, the base alignment is 4N

-And
+And:

 >If the member is a structure, the base alignment of the structure is N, where
 N is the largest base alignment value of any of its members, and rounded